-General Municipal Elections are held in November of even numbered years.
-The elected officers of the City of Cupertino consist of five Council members who are elected "at large" to overlapping four-year terms.
-The offices of Mayor and Vice Mayor are filled annually by election of the Council members.
+General Municipal Elections in Cupertino are held in November of even numbered years.
+The elected officers of the City of Cupertino consist of five Councilmembers who are elected "at large" to overlapping four-year terms.
+The offices of Mayor and Vice Mayor are filled annually by election of the Councilmembers.

-A General Municipal Election will be held Tuesday, November 8 to elect two Council members each to a four-year term.
-Under Cupertino's term limits, Council member Rod Sinks is eligible to run for one additional four-year term.
-Council member Gilbert Wong has served two consecutive four-year terms and is not eligible to run.
-Anyone who is 18 years of age, a Cupertino resident, and a registered voter in the City of Cupertino may run for a seat on the City Council.
+A General Municipal Election will be held Tuesday, November 6 to elect three Councilmembers each to a four-year term.
+Under Cupertino's term limits, Councilmember Darcy Paul and Savita Vaidhyanathan are eligible to run for one additional four-year term.
+Councilmember Barry Chang has served two consecutive four-year terms and is not eligible to run.

-Staff at Secretary of State Alex Padilla’s office today held a randomized alphabet drawing to determine the order that candidates’ names will appear on the November 8 General Election ballot.
-If the names of two or more candidates begin with the same letter, their ballot listing order is determined by applying the randomized alphabet to the next letter(s) of their names.
+The Secretary of State Alex Padilla's Office held a randomized alphabet drawing to determine the order that candidates' names will appear on the November 6 General Election ballot.

 Rules and Regulations

 The Cupertino City Clerk oversees the election process, with particular emphasis on required candidate filings.
 This includes Nomination Papers, Statements of Economic Interest (also known as Conflict of Interest Statements), and Campaign Finance Disclosure forms.
 You may view the campaign disclosures online or purchase copies at 10 cents per page from the City Clerk's Office.